Matteo Nannini: Karting

-Nannini started karting at the age of 6 where he would go on to win a number of karting championships.
+Nannini started karting at the age of six where he would go on to win a number of karting championships.
 In 2015 Nannini joined Fernando Alonso's karting team, and this is where Nannini won his second competition at Trofeo dei Campioni in Italy.

 Formula 4

 After competing in other lower formulas, Nannini had the most success in the 2019 Formula 4 UAE Championship where he won 7 races and won the title by 48 points over Joshua Dürksen.

 FIA Formula 3 Championship

 2020

 In his second year of single-seater racing, Nannini moved up to the FIA Formula 3 Championship with Jenzer Motorsport.
 Nannini struggled throughout the first half of the season, claiming his first point score in Round 6 in Barcelona.
-He finished in 10th in the first race, which gave him reverse-grid pole.
+He finished in tenth in the first race, which gave him reverse-grid pole.
 Nannini then managed to claim his first and only podium with a 3rd place in the second race of the weekend.
-Nannini failed to score any points for the rest of the season and finished 18th overall in the championship with 11 points.
+Nannini failed to score any points for the rest of the season and finished eighteenth overall in the championship with eleven points.